 3. Check Visibility

-The brim of the cap should be positioned at the front to shield your forehead and provide shade from intense light.
+Position the brim of your welding cap at the front to shield your forehead from sparks and bright welding light.

 How to Choose the Best Welding Cap